 Downstream, towards Fairplay, the river widens.
 With a healthy population of resident browns and rainbows and a summer long run of lake run browns and cutbows (from Spinney Mountain Reservoir), you never know what you might hook into.
 The best public water is located within Tomahawk SWA and Badger Basin SWA.

-The Mountain Angler also has exclusive access for guided fly fishing trips on the Middle Fork of the South Platte at Middle Fork Ranch, Willows of Middle Fork Ranch, Homestead Ranch, Wooly Bugger Ranch, Maefly Ranch and Speer Ranch.
-These ranches offer some of the best private fly fishing in Colorado.
+The Mountain Angler also has exclusive access for PRIVATE WATER guided fly fishing trips on the Middle Fork of the South Platte at Middle Fork Ranch, Willows of Middle Fork Ranch, Homestead Ranch, Wooly Bugger Ranch, Maefly Ranch and Speer Ranch.
+These ranches offer some of the best fly fishing in Colorado.

 South Fork – South Platte